-A commoner from Corsica who counted the composer Niccolò Paganini, the actor François-Joseph Talma and the writer Alexandre Dumas senior among her lovers, bathed in milk baths to which she was carried by a Negro servant, and married a wealthy Italian prince could be said to have led a rather fortunate life.
-Pauline Bonaparte’s journey from rags to riches would not have been possible without her brother.
-Known for her beauty, her impulsiveness and her questionable moral sense, Pauline loved Napoleon and was the least demanding of all his siblings.
+A commoner from Corsica who counted a famous French actor among her lovers, bathed in milk baths to which she was carried by a Negro servant, and married a wealthy Italian prince could be said to have led a rather fortunate life.
+Pauline Bonaparte’s journey from rags to riches would not have been possible without her older brother Napoleon.
+Known for her beauty, impulsiveness and frivolity, Pauline loved Napoleon and was the least demanding of his siblings.

 Pauline Bonaparte was born in Ajaccio, Corsica on October 20, 1780.
 The sixth child in the Bonaparte family, she was 11 years younger than Napoleon (see Napoleon’s family tree).
 Napoleon later said that he and Pauline had been the spoiled children of the family.
-Spoiled or not, responsibility was not Pauline’s strong suit.
+Responsibility was not Pauline’s strong suit.
 She received no formal education and had zero intellectual leanings.
-Her interests were frivolous, she was a great flirt, and took enormous pride in her appearance, particularly her pale skin and lovely hands and feet (Napoleon, too, was proud of his delicately shaped hands).
+Her interests were frivolous.
+She was a great flirt, and took enormous pride in her appearance, particularly her pale skin and lovely hands and feet (Napoleon, too, was proud of his delicately shaped hands).

 Marriage to General Leclerc